adpextwindong/obelisk/sdl-helloworld/README.md

 because it was already in the include path given to gcc.

 Then we need to edit SDL_main.h line that it complains about.

+Oh yeah make sure the SDL2_gfx.a la lai files are in your /cygdrive/c/tools/msys64/mingw64/lib so Cabal repl can link to it.

+Have cygwin install zlib and libpng devel stuff